Location of zeros of non-trivial positive supersolutions to Schr\"odinger equations: Notation and standing assumptions

-Let $\TT$ be the topology generated by the metric on $E$.
-We denote by $\TT_f$ the fine topology on $E$, that is the smallest topology on $E$ for which all excessive functions are continuous.
-By \cite[Section II.4]{BG}, $\TT\subset \TT_f$ and $A$ is a finely open set if and only if for every $x\in A$ there exists $D\in\BB^n(E)$ such that $D\subset A$ and
+Let $\TT$ be the topology generated by $\varrho$ (the metric on $E$).
+We denote by $\TT_f$ the {\em fine topology} on $E$, that is the smallest topology on $E$ for which all excessive functions are continuous.
+By \cite[Section II.4]{BG}, $\TT\subset \TT_f$ and $A$ is a finely-open set if and only if for every $x\in A$ there exists $D\in\BB^n(E)$ such that $D\subset A$ and

-In other words, starting from $x\in A$, the process $X$ spends some nonzero time in $A$ until it exits $A$.
-Observe that each polar set is finely closed.
-By \cite[Theorem II.4.8]{BG}, $f\in \BB^n(E)$ is finely continuous if and only if the process $f(X)$ is right-continuous under the measure $P_x$ for every $x\in E$.
-From this one can conclude that if $f,g$ are finely continuous and $f\le g$ $m$-a.e., then $f\le g$.
-By \cite[Theorem 4.6.1]{FOT}, if $f$ is finely-continuous and finite q.e., then $f$ is quasi-continuous.
+In other words, starting from $x\in A$, the process $\mathbb X$ spends some nonzero time in $A$ until it exits $A$.
+Observe that each polar set is finely-closed.
+Therefore, every non-empty finely-open set $V$ satisfies $Cap_A(V)>0$.
+By \cite[Theorem II.4.8]{BG},